Henryjiepanli/UA-BCD/README.md

 # UA-BCD
 The official implement of 《Overcome the Uncertainty Challenges in Detecting Building Changes from Remote Sensing Images》

+We will be releasing all model codes and large-scale inference frameworks soon.
 ## Large-scale Application

 ![2014-2019, Dongxihu Distinct, Wuhan City](2014_2019.png)